Visiting Bodoland in Assam? Read This Bodoland Travel Guide and get answers to all your questions!

-I happened to visit Bodoland to attend a 12-day cultural fest called Dwijing Festival that takes place in Bongaigaon town in Bodoland, Assam.
-Other than the festival (that I attended for 3 days) visiting a couple of wildlife sanctuaries, a few local villages, was on agenda.
+I happened to visit Bodoland to attend a 12-day cultural fest called Dwijing Festival.
+Other than the festival, visiting a couple of wildlife sanctuaries and a few local villages, was on agenda.
 All in all, the trip was a good introduction to the lives of indigenous communities in Bodoland, Assam.
 Here’s more on My First Impression of Bodoland.

-All in all, it acts as a stage to introduce Bodoland and mark its presence – with its distinctive and diverse culture – on the map.
-The vibes of the festival are alluring, with the festival ground serving as a venue to bring local Bodos and tourists together in one place.
+All in all, Dwijing Festival acts as a stage to introduce Bodoland and mark its presence on the world map.
+The vibes of the festival are alluring.
+It acts as a venue to bring local Bodos and tourists together in one place.

-By definition, Manas National Park has one of the highest population densities for one-horned rhinoceros in the world (Pobitora wildlife sanctuary, in Assam, has the highest density in the world) almost guaranteeing a sure-shot sight of a rhino to those visiting the park.
+By definition, Manas National Park is among the highest population density areas for one-horned rhinoceros in the world (with Pobitora wildlife sanctuary, in Assam, leading the title) almost guaranteeing a sure-shot sight of a rhino to those visiting the park.

 Other than rhinos and tigers, Manas National Park is known for its rare and endangered wildlife, including the wild water buffalo, the golden langur monkey, the Assam roofed turtle, the pygmy hog, and the hispid hare.
 In total, Manas provides habitat for 22 of India’s most endangered species of mammals.

 Manas National Park extends itself into Bhutan where it is known as the Royal Manas National Park.

 There are a few places to stay near Manas National Park, and we happened to stay at Smiling Tusker Elephant Camp.
 It’s called an Elephant Camp because they have adopted two orphan elephants named Jaymala and Ratnamala.
 It is possible to feed and walk with the elephants along with the tea gardens.

-Kalamati: An extension of Manas National Park in the west, Kalamati is named after its black soil content.
+An extension of Manas National Park in the west, Kalamati is named after its black soil content.
 It is at this point that wild animals come to lick the salty black soil of Kalamati Hills, and that’s why the name ‘Kalamati’.

-The motivating part is, however, the landscape – a white riverbed, a silently flowing river Kanamakra and an extended landscape that marks the beginning and the foothills of Bhutan.
+The motivating part is, however, the landscape – a white riverbed, a silently flowing river Kanamakra and an extended landscape that marks the beginning of the foothills of Bhutan.

-For anyone visiting Bodoland, and particularly Dwijing festival, Kalamati makes for a great destination to enjoy a peaceful and open landscape and see Bhutan from a not-very-common entry point.
+For anyone visiting Bodoland, and particularly the Dwijing festival, Kalamati makes for a great destination to enjoy a peaceful and open landscape and see Bhutan from a not-very-common entry point.

 To get to Kalamati, you will need to have your own vehicle, with prior permission from Forest Range Office Amteka Range, Koila-Moila.
 The entry point for Kalamati starts from Koila-Moila Bazar.

 To have a similar experience, you don’t need to find Nangdorbari but any village in Bodoland will do.
 And that’s for a simple reason – the people!

 People in Bodoland are kind and welcoming.
-Talk to them, laugh with them, or get some selfies clicked, you will certainly enjoy every interaction.
-Since tourists in Bodoland are rare, it is possible that people may appear a bit reluctant to your presence, but that will be only out of pure shyness.
+Talk to them, laugh with them, or get some selfies clicked, you will certainly enjoy the interaction.
+Since tourists in Bodoland are rare, it is possible that people may appear a bit reluctant to your presence, but that will be out of pure shyness.

 During our trip, we visited a few villages around Bodoland and wherever we went, it wasn’t just the host family meeting us (or let’s be honest with the word ‘SEEING’ us) but the entire village… giving an experience that is rare to find nowadays.

 It is possible to venture into anyone’s house in Bodoland (with a smile) and explore their day-to-day life.
-In Nangdorbari, for example, other than tasting local food which included things I can never explain other than a very basic composition they’re made of, we explored local fishing and weaving techniques.
+In Nangdorbari, for example, other than tasting local food, which included things I can never explain, other than a very basic composition they’re made of, we explored local fishing and weaving techniques.

 Since life in Bodo villages revolves around basic livelihood, most families can be seen weaving, fishing, and busy in their fields.

-Bodoland: A New Destination In Northeast India In Making
+Bodoland, Assam: A New Destination In Making

 For most Indian travellers, Northeast India remains a mystery.
-Anything beyond Shillong, Gangtok, and Guwahati makes most of us doubt our plan… How to go there?
+Anything beyond Shillong, Gangtok, and Guwahati makes most of us doubt our plan.
+How to go there?
 Where to stay?
 Would it be safe to travel?
 Do they even speak our language?
 People have all kind of doubts.

-During my Media Trip To Bodoland, I found out that Assam government and local NGOs (including Rootbridge Foundation, that organised everything for us) are working to develop and publicize the tourism in Bodoland, as tourism can create a positive impact on society, create more rural livelihood and employment — their presence is crucial.
-It moreover ensures the conservation of the traditional culture and natural resources of the area.
+During my Media Trip To Bodoland, I found that Assam tourism and local NGOs like Rootbridge Foundation are working together to develop and publicize tourism in Bodoland.
+Since tourism can create a positive impact on society — by creating more rural livelihood and employment — their presence is crucial.
+It moreover ensures the conservation of the traditional culture and natural resources in the area.

-So yea, you may not find the best of the infrastructure and comfy hotel rooms everywhere, but that’s not what travelling in Northeast India is all about, anyway.
+So yea, you may not find the best of the infrastructure and comfy hotel rooms everywhere in Bodoland.
+But that’s not what travelling in Northeast India is all about, anyway.